theanasuddin/Simplified-Version-of-Yahtzee/README.md

 # Simplified-Version-of-Yahtzee™

 A single-player version of the classic probability dice 🎲 game [Yahtzee™](https://en.wikipedia.org/wiki/Yahtzee) written in Processing.
-Download [executables](https://cutt.ly/LQak6SB) for Windows.
-Download [installer](https://cutt.ly/TQalec7) for Windows (64-bit).
+Download [executables for Windows](https://cutt.ly/LQak6SB).
+Download [executables for Linux](https://cutt.ly/CQfVdiX) distributions.
+Download [installer for Windows](https://cutt.ly/TQalec7) (64-bit).
 If you are interested to run the source code in Processing IDE on your preferred OS, you can go through the following steps.

 ![cover](https://raw.githubusercontent.com/theanasuddin/Simplified-Version-of-Yahtzee/main/cover.png?token=AK6UQETNJJ4G2TCONGCHKVLBAQQXQ)